EY-Hackathon/401k-application-backend/README.md

 API to provide details about the percentage values of employer contributions.

 ### PlanContribution_API
-The Plan Contributions API provides users functionality to manage employee contributions to their 401k retirement plans within applications or systems.
+The Plan Contributions API provides users functionality to manage employee contributions to their 401k retirement plans.
 This API allows users to create contribution records.